haufung80/tradingview-webhooks-bot/README.md

 1. modify strategy code accordingly for the strategy
 2. add alert, enable webhook with URL pointing http://192.53.123.86/webhook
 3. Message sample is as follow, Alert name is same as strategy_id
+4. for pair trading, symbol must follow "ETHUSDT/BTCUSDT" where ETHUSDT and BTCUSDT both are legit exchange symbol, program will split with "/"

 ```bash
 {